hanzoai/ROCm/docs/preview/benchmark-docker/rc2/training-maxtext-mixtral-8x7b.rst

 ***********************************************
-Benchmark Llama 3 pre-training with Megatron-LM
+Benchmark Mixtral 8x7b pre-training with MaxText
 ***********************************************

 This page describes how to benchmark the Mixtral 8x7B pre-training using the